firefox-devtools/har-export-trigger/README.md

 The following bug needs to be fixed yet:
 * Bug 1311177 - Implement the devtools.network.getHAR API method

+## Scopes
+There are following scopes related to the architecture of this extension.

+1) Page scope - This is where your page is running.
+This scope also includes harapi.js file and eg triggers HAR export.
+2) Content scope - This scope is responsible for handling messages from the page and communicating with the DevTools scope.
+3) Background scope - Background scope is responsible for relaying messages between Content and Devtools scopes.
+4) Devtools scope - This scope is responsible for accessing DevTools WebExtension API and sending results back to content scope.

 ## How To Use
 Install the extension into your browser (Firefox & Chrome supported) and include `harapi.js` into your page (the file is available in `lib`